olegtarasov/NativeLibraryManager/Readme.md

 1. There might have been some supporting files which didn't require explicit loading.
 You couldn't load some files and not load the others.
 2. You should have observed a specific order in which you defined `LibraryFile`s if some of them were dependent on others.

-Starting from v. `1.0.21` explicit loading is disabled by default in favor of extracting all dependencies into process' current directory.
+Starting from v. `1.0.21` explicit loading is disabled by default.
-I recommend this approach as more flexible and error-proof.

 Nevertheless, sometimes you might want to load libraries explicitly.
 To do so, set `LibraryManager.LoadLibraryExplicit` to `True` before calling `LibraryManager.LoadNativeLibrary()`.